akku213/akku213/README.md

 Hey there! 🖐 I'm Akanksha, a cute goofball who spends her days coding on a keyboard and figuring out why my code doesn't work 👁👄👁.
 When I'm not coding, I'm either watching anime, goofing around, or creating art.
 Oh, and I love solving sudoku puzzles too!

-I'm on a mission to write software that doesn't make people want to throw their computers out the window 👾.
-I have experience in a variety of programming languages and technologies, and I'm always learning new things.
+I’m a self-taught Full Stack Developer passionate about building modern web applications and continuously learning through the process.
+I enjoy transforming ideas into scalable products through clean code, thoughtful design, and problem-solving.

 If you're looking for someone who can write code and make you laugh at the same time, I'm your person (●'◡'●).
 Let's build something awesome together! 🤝

 ## A quick intro: 📃

 * Name: Akanksha Shrivastav
-* Age: 24
+* Age: 27
 * Current location: Mumbai
 * Status: Available for hire
-* Occupation: Software Engineer
+* Occupation: Full Stack Developer

 ## Education: 🎓

 * SNDT Women's University
   - Usha Mittal Institute Of Technology
-  - B. Tech (CST)
+  - B. Tech (CST) | CGPA 8.75
   - (Aug 2016 - Oct 2020)
-* HSC
-  - Vidya Vikasini Jr College
-  - Science
-  - (2014 - 2016)
-* SSC
-  - J. B. Ludhani High School
-  - 91.40%

 ## Tech Stack⚡:
 ### 👽 I have at least 5 min experience in any of these Languages: